miles-iac/milespy/docs/reference/index.rst

 .. _reference :

-Pymiles reference documentation
+MILESpy reference documentation
 ===============================

-The reference documentation for pymiles is largely generated automatically from the source code.
+The reference documentation for milespy is largely generated automatically from the source code.
 It is split into the following sections: